groupserver/gs.group.messages.add.smtp2gs/docs/script.rst

   The name of the file that contains the message.
 If omitted (or ``-``) standard-input will be read.

+.. option:: -t {server,message}, --time-source {server,message}

+   Where to get the time that the message was written.
+Using ``server`` (the default) avoids issues caused by the clocks of the group members being incorrect.
+Using ``message`` will extract the post-time from the :mailheader:`Date` header.

 .. option:: -c <CONFIG>, --config <CONFIG>